NC Christian school coach accused of taking indecent liberties with student - NewsBreak

 NC Christian school coach accused of taking indecent liberties with student

 BURLINGTON, N.C.
-(WGHP) – A Burlington Christian Academy coach is facing two felony charges and accused of being involved in an inappropriate relationship with a student, according to a Burlington Police Department news release.Sign up for CBS 17’s Crime Tracker email newsletter
+(WGHP) – A Burlington Christian Academy coach is facing two felony charges and accused of being involved in an inappropriate relationship with a student, according to a Burlington Police Department news release.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 Burlington officers were recently told a coach at Burlington Christian Academy was involved in an inappropriate relationship with a student.

-The BPD and the school administration worked together to confirm the allegations and the relationship between the school employee and one student.
+The BPD says it worked with the school administration to confirm the allegations and the relationship between the school employee and one student.

 No other students were found to have been involved.